IT Service Desk

 1. Multi-Factor Authentication (MFA)

-Please make sure you have setup Multi-Factor Authentication (MFA), this is required to access university systems off campus.
-MFA guidance can be found on our Multi-Factor Authentication (MFA) page.
+You can set up Multi-Factor Authentication (MFA) on multiple devices.
+MFA is required to access our systems off campus.
+More information and guidance can be found on our Multi-Factor Authentication (MFA) page.

 2. The Portal

-The university's subscription to Microsoft 365 allows staff and students to use Microsoft Office apps on Windows; Mac; iOS and Android devices.
+The university's subscription to Microsoft 365 allows our staff and students to use Microsoft Office apps on Windows; Mac; iOS and Android.
+Install it on your devices for free by following the Microsoft 365 installation instructions here.

 You can access the online applications of Microsoft 365 directly in the browser by typing: http://login.gre.ac.uk.

-While logged into the university network, that link will take you directly to the Office 365 page.
+While you are logged into our network the link will take you directly to the Office 365 page.
 If you are outside of the university it will redirect to a login page to authenticate your account for access.

 4. Microsoft Teams

-Microsoft Teams is a collaboration platform, that allows you to easily chat with colleagues, upload and collaborate on files, hold audio / video meetings and integrate other apps within the communication
+Microsoft Teams is a collaboration platform, that allows you to easily chat with colleagues, upload and collaborate on files within Teams channels, hold audio / video meetings and integrate other apps within the communication space.

-Whatever desktop PC you are assigned to use, the university's Managed Desktop software will be installed on it.
+Whatever device you use, the university's standard software will be installed on it.
+Our standard software provides a common base for all staff and student devices.

 Our High Performance Multi-Function Devices (MFDs) can be used for printing, photocopying and scanning.
 They are located throughout our campus.